steadybit/preflight-kit/docs/examples.md

 # Examples

-This document provides examples of preflight checks that can be implemented using PreflightKit.
+This document provides examples of preflight actions that can be implemented using PreflightKit.

-## Example Preflight Check Structure
+## Example Preflight Action Structure

-Preflight checks are typically implemented as Go structs that satisfy the preflight interface.
-Here's a basic example of a preflight check that demonstrates the structure:
+Preflight actions are typically implemented as Go structs that satisfy the preflight interface.
+Here's a basic example of a preflight action that demonstrates the structure:

 ```go
 package extpreflight